pingcap/docs/tidb-cloud/integrate-tidbcloud-with-vercel.md

 2. Select the scope of your integration in the drop-down list and click **CONTINUE**.
 3. Select the Vercel Projects to which the integration will be added and click **CONTINUE**.
 4. Confirm the required permissions for integration and click **ADD INTEGRATION**.
 Then you are directed to an integration page of the TiDB Cloud console.
 5. On the integration page, select the target Vercel projects, and select the target TiDB Cloud cluster after providing the cluster information.
-Each TiDB Cloud cluster belongs to [an organizations and a project](/tidb-cloud/manage-user-access.md#view-the-organization-and-project).
+Each TiDB Cloud cluster belongs to [an organization and a project](/tidb-cloud/manage-user-access.md#view-the-organization-and-project).
 6. Click **Add Integration and Return to Vercel**.
 7. Back to your Vercel dashboard, go to your Vercel project, click **Settings** > **Environment Variables**, and confirm that the environment variables have been automatically added.